Lawendt/LawendtUnityUtilities/README.md

 Adds some new parses functions to string.

 #### Show If Property
 Property to only show field if the given conditions are meet.
+Conditions can be:
+* if inputed field is true
+* if inputed field is equal to input value
+* if inputed method returns true

 #### Extended Editor
 Adds a function that draws the script propriety.